Skip to content

 Does practice and HARD work make up for innate talent?

-Jeff Goins in his article, The Truth About Natural-Born Talent, agrees with this.
+Jeff Goins, in his article, “The Truth About Natural-Born Talent,” agrees with this.
 “Certainly, there may be some amount of natural talent for some abilities.
 But as Geoff Colvin pointed out in his book Talent Is Overrated, if talent does exist, it doesn’t really matter.”

-In an article at Fortune Magazine, Secrets of Greatness, it pretty much states the same thing.
+In another online article at Fortune Magazine, Secrets of Greatness, it pretty much states the same thing.
 “You do not possess a natural gift for a certain job, because targeted natural gifts don’t exist.
 You are not a born CEO or investor or chess grandmaster.
 You will achieve greatness only through an enormous amount of hard work over many years.
 And not just any hard work, but work of a particular type that’s demanding and painful.”

 Even the paper I mentioned at the beginning of this article concludes that innate talent is not what creates greatness.
 It’s the time, effort, and work one puts into a career.